-1. Pre-processing (editing the surface geometry and configuring the input and data files)
+- Pre-processing (preparing the surface geometry and configuring the input and data files)

-3. Post-processing (analyzing the *.out ASCII files and using a visualization program to view the information in the *.out binary files saved in the output directory.
+- Post-processing (analyzing the *.out ASCII files in the Case Directory and using a visualization program to view the information in the post*.out binary files saved in the

-The CONVERGE Theory Manual covers these steps in detail.
-The following steps describe how to verify inputs, run the code in serial and parallel, and restart the code.
+We recommend using CONVERGE Studio for pre-processing.
+The following steps describe how to verify inputs, run the code in serial or parallel, and restart the code.

 Type the following command to verify the inputs in the pre-processed files without checking out a license from the server: